HandBrake/HandBrake-docs/source/docs/en/1.0.0/help/community-support.markdown

 If you need help or have encountered an error while using HandBrake, first take a look at our [Support Forums](https://forum.handbrake.fr/viewforum.php?f=16) or [Search](https://forum.handbrake.fr/search.php) using some words related to your questions.
 Doing this saves everyone from repeating answers to common questions.
 If you still haven't found an answer, feel free to start a new support request.
 Make sure to read [How To Request Support](https://forum.handbrake.fr/viewtopic.php?f=6&t=31236) before posting.

-Developers and keen users may report reproducible bugs on the [Bugs Forum](https://forum.handbrake.fr/viewforum.php?f=12).
-Please read the [bug reporting readme](https://forum.handbrake.fr/viewtopic.php?f=12&t=18906) before posting.
+Developers and keen users may report bugs on HandBrake's [issue tracker on GitHub](https://github.com/HandBrake/HandBrake/issues).
+Please make sure to fill out all requested information, including an [Activity Log](activity-log.html).

 ## IRC discussion channels